-Table 4 - Common Issues
+Table 6 - Common Issues

-Issue Possible Causes The Unit has a 3-minutes protection feature that prevents the unit from overloading.
-The unit cannot be restarted within three minutes of being turned off.
-Unit does not turn on when pressing ON/OFF button Cooling and Heating Models: If the Operation light and PRE-DEF (Pre-heating/Defrost) indicators are lit up, the outdoor temperature is too cold and the unit's anti-cold wind is activated in order to defrost the unit.
+Table 6 - Common issues Issue Possible Causes The Unit has a 3-minutes protection feature that prevents the unit from overloading.
+The unit cannot be restarted within three minutes of being turned o.
+Unit does not turn on when pressing ON/OFF Cooling and Heating Models: If the Operation light and PRE-DEF (Pre-heating/Defrost) indicators are lit up, the outdoor temperature is too cold and the unit's anti-cold wind is activated in order to defrost the unit.
 In Cooling-only Models: If the "Fan Only" indicator is lit up, the outdoor temperature is too cold and the unit's anti-freeze protection is activated in order to defrost the unit.
-The unit changes from COOL/ The unit may change its setting to prevent frost from forming on the unit.
+The unit changes from COOL/HEAT mode to The unit may change its setting to prevent frost from forming on the unit.
 Once the temperature increases, the unit will start operating in the previously selected mode again.
-HEAT mode to FAN mode The set temperature has been reached, at which point the unit turns off the compressor.
+FAN mode The set temperature has been reached, at which point the unit turns off the compressor.
 The unit will continue operating when the temperature fluctuates again.
 The indoor unit emits white mist In humid regions, a large temperature difference between the room's air and the conditioned air can cause white mist.
-Both the indoor and outdoor units emit white mist When the unit restarts in HEAT mode after defrosting, white mist may be emitted due to moisture generated from the defrosting process.
-A rushing air sound may occur when the louver resets its position.
+Both the indoor and outdoor units emit a white mist When the unit restarts in HEAT mode after defrosting, white mist may be emitted due to moisture generated from the defrosting process.
 The indoor unit makes noises A squeaking sound is heard when the system is OFF or in COOL mode.
 The noise is also heard when the drain pump (optional) is in operation.
-A squeaking sound may occur after running the unit in HEAT mode due to expansion and contraction of the unit's plastic parts.
+The Indoor drift makes noises A squeaking sound may occur after running the unit in HEAT mode due to expansion and contraction of the unit's plastic parts.
 Low hissing sound during operation: This is normal and is caused by refrigerant gas flowing through both indoor and outdoor units.
-Both the indoor unit and outdoor unit make noises Low hissing sound when the system starts, has just stopped running, or is defrosting: This noise is normal and is caused by the refrigerant gas stopping or changing direction. unit make noises Squeaking sound: Normal expansion and contraction of plastic and metal parts caused by temperature changes during operation can cause squeaking noises.
+Both the indoor unit and outdoor unit make noises Low hissing sound when the system starts, has just stopped running, or is defrosting: This noise is normal and is caused by the refrigerant gas stopping or changing direction.
+Squeaking sound: Normal expansion and contraction of plastic and metal parts caused by temperature changes during operation can cause squeaking noises.
 The outdoor unit makes noises The unit will make different sounds based on its current operating mode.
 Dust is emitted from either the indoor or outdoor unit The unit may accumulate dust during extended periods of non-use, which will be emitted when the unit is turned on.
 This can be mitigated by covering the unit during long periods of inactivity.
 The unit emits a bad odor The unit may absorb odors from the environment (such as furniture, cooking, cigarettes, etc.) which will be emitted during operations.
-The unit emits a bad odor The unit's filters have become moldy and should be cleaned.
+The unit's filters have become moldy and should be cleaned.
 The fan of the outdoor unit does not operate During operation, the fan speed is controlled to optimize product operation.
-Leak Detection Leak Detection System installed.
-Unit must be powered except for service.
-For the unit with refrigerant sensor, when the refrigerant sensor detects refrigerant leakage, the indoor unit will display a error code and emit a buzzing sound, the compressor of outdoor unit will immediately stop, and the indoor fan will start running.
-The service life of the refrigerant sensor is 15 years.
-When the refrigerant sensor malfunctions, the indoor unit will display the error code FHCC.
-The refrigerant sensor can not be repaired and can only be replaced by the manufacture.
-It shall only be replaced with the sensor specified by the manufacture.